More details released in fatal shooting, woman’s arrest in Kearns | Gephardt Daily

-KEARNS, Utah, July 22, 2023 (Gephardt Daily) — Court documents reveal more information about a fatal shooting Friday in Kearns for which the victim’s girlfriend was arrested.
+KEARNS, Utah, July 22, 2023 (Gephardt Daily) — Charging documents reveal more information about a fatal shooting Friday in Kearns for which the victim’s girlfriend was arrested.

-Unified police were called to the scene at 5537 S. 4220 West after a woman reported her son had been shot and was not moving.
+Unified police were called to the scene, at 5537 S. 4220 West, after a woman reported her son had been shot and was not moving.

-“The caller stated her son, Dominique Vigil and his girlfriend, Sandra Perez, were arguing over her son’s alleged infidelity,” police say in a probable cause statement.
+“The caller stated her son, Dominique Vigil and his girlfriend, Sandra Perez, were arguing over her son’s alleged infidelity,” say charging documents for Perez.

 “(The caller) said Sandra had shot Dominique and he was not responding.
 (The caller) reported Sandra had left prior to her calling 911 and Sandra took the gun with her.
-Upon arrival officers located Dominique who appeared to be deceased from several gunshot wounds.”
+Upon arrival, officers located Dominique, who appeared to be deceased from several gunshot wounds.

-Vigil’s mother said Perez, 21, had been living at the residence for about two years and had been in a relationship with Vigil for about three years.
-The woman said she woke up to the couple arguing.
+The woman said Perez, 21, had been living at the residence for about two years, and had been in a relationship with Vigil for about three years.
+The woman said she woke up and heard the couple arguing.

-Vigil’s mother “said Sandra had admitted to throwing and breaking Dominique’s cellphone.
+The caller, Vigil’s mother, “said Sandra had admitted to throwing and breaking Dominique’s cellphone.
 (The caller) said Dominique grabbed Sandra’s makeup containers and went to put them in (the caller’s) room.
-(She) said Sandra started hitting Dominique in an attempt to get her things back, and Dominique in return pushed her to get him off of her,” court documents say.
+(She) said Sandra started hitting Dominique in an attempt to get her things back, and Dominique in return pushed her to get him off of her.”

-Vigil’s mother said “she stepped in an attempt to stop Sandra from hitting Dominique and Sandra started hitting her too.
+The caller said “she stepped in in an attempt to stop Sandra from hitting Dominique and Sandra started hitting her too.
 (She) said Sandra grabbed her shirt and tore it off of her and then ran to her room and locked the door.
 (The caller) said eventually Dominique got back into the room and they shut the door.
-(She) said she walked back to the kitchen and that was when she heard three gunshots.”
+(She) said she walked back to the kitchen and that was when she heard three gunshots.

-Vigil’s mother “said she walked into the room and saw Dominique fall to the floor … said Sandra was still holding the gun, and when Sandra saw (the caller) standing there she pointed the gun at her and pulled the trigger,” according to court documents.
+The caller “said she walked into the room and saw Dominique fall to the floor… said Sandra was still holding the gun, and when Sandra saw (the caller) standing there she pointed the gun at her and pulled the trigger.”

-The woman “said Sandra continued to point the gun at her, but she went to her room to get her phone to call the police.
+The caller/Vigil’s mother “said Sandra continued to point the gun at her, but she went to her room to get her phone to call the police.
 (She) said that was when Sandra left.”

 Perez was located after calling dispatch and reporting another incident at a different address.
-She still had the handgun with her when she was taken into custody, court documents say.
+She was taken into custody and still had the handgun with her, charging documents say.

 Post Miranda, Perez “said she and Dominique had a relationship where they would fight, sometimes the fights became physical.
 Sandra informed detectives that she had found Dominique was using an old social media account and she confronted him about it, believing he was being unfaithful.
 Sandra said the argument stopped and then she continued it.”